Nutriments de base

 Whether you are looking for organic fertilizers, chemical nutrients, or synthetic nutrients, we have your plant health covered.
 We also got nutrients that will cater to your growing medium, whether soil nutrients for hydroponic nutrients.

-Canada Grow Supplies offers not just the most competitive prices in the market for the best cannabis nutrients, and we also provide free shipping for Canada-wide orders over $199.
-Visit our online shop and find the best cannabis base nutrients at prices you love for the best plant nutrition and cannabis growth.
+Canada Grow Supplies offers not just the most competitive prices in the market for the best nutrients, and we also provide free shipping for Canada-wide orders over $199.
+Visit our online shop and find the best base nutrients at prices you love for the best plant nutrition and growth.